Felangelena/rsschool-cv/cv.md

 ***

 ## Experience
+**Administrator**<br>
+*08/2021 - nowadays | Lodz*
+- Making records of hired/fired people in HR System
+- Checking the legality of living and work of employees
+- Making the complex of documents for legal work and living

 **Web developer**<br>
 *09/2020 - 07/2021 / Lodz*
 - Created responsive websites based on HTML5, CSS3, JQuery and JavaScript